fastify/fastify-cli/templates/app/routes/README.md

 functionality into the `plugins` folder, and share it via [decorators](https://www.fastify.io/docs/latest/Decorators/).

-If you have a bit confused about using `async/await` write services, you would better take a look at [Promise resolution](https://github.com/fastify/fastify/blob/master/docs/Routes.md#promise-resolution) for more details.
+If you're a bit confused about using `async/await` to write services, you would better take a look at [Promise resolution](https://github.com/fastify/fastify/blob/master/docs/Routes.md#promise-resolution) for more details.